emmayank/DHP-Specs/docs/implementation-guide/3_pharmacy_implementation_guide.md

 - REQUIRED.
 The BAP MUST implement the `on_support` endpoint on the url specified in URL specified in the `context.bap_uri` field sent during `support`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry

 ### 3.4.3 Example Workflow
+#### 3.4.3.1 Rating & Feedback Workflow
+1. User wants to give rating to the Drug/Pharmacy.
+2. BAP calls /get_rating_categories API.
+3. BPP provides the available rating categories using /rating_categories API to the BAP.
+4. BAP render the rating category.
+5. BAP provide the rating on a particular category (i.e, Drug, Pharmacy etc).
+6. BAP send the rating to the BPP using /rating API.
+7. BPP acknowledge the rating and provide feedback link to the BAP using /on_rating API.
+8. User might choose to fill the feedback form.

+#### 3.4.3.2 Support Workflow
+1. User faces any issue w.r.t to the drug, order or delivery.
+2. User creates a support request.
+3. BAP send /support call to the BPP.
+4. BAP acknowledge the support request and send support contact details using /on_support API call.

 ### 3.4.4 Example Requests